Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 This adds curb appeal and a splash of color to limited space.
 It also enables you to add flowers without consuming any ground space.

-This is an excellent suggestion; if you have an ugly space, fill it with flowers.
-Clematis is a wonderful choice for flowers.
-It is a substitute for ivy.
+This is an excellent suggestion: if you have an ugly space, fill it with flowers.
+Clematis is a wonderful choice for flowers, and it is a substitute for ivy.

 24. Classic Edged Pathway

-Try classic edged pathways for low maintenance front yard ideas.
-This is one of the oldest and most well-known landscape styles.
+Try classic edged pathways, one of the oldest and most well-known landscape styles, for low-maintenance front yard ideas.

 Often, this kind of landscaping is seen around the entrance.
-It is a simple design that was carefully crafted, shaped, and formed.
+It is a simple design carefully crafted, shaped, and formed.

 Moreover, you can line the path with shrubs that you can trim and clip however you like.

-The shrubs go well with ground-covering flowers like phlox and creeping thyme.
-This creates a clean border between your lawn and pathways.
+The shrubs complement ground-covering flowers like phlox and creeping thyme, creating a clean border between your lawn and pathways.

 25. Floral Border and Window Boxes

-A floral border and complementary window boxes are a wonderful and simple way to breathe new life into the front of your home.
+A floral border and complementary window boxes are a wonderful and simple way to revitalize the front of your home.

 The border will catch more attention from visitors if it is more colorful.